-For several years now, he has been programming and composing in the Max environment and performing live electroacoustic music.
-With Cezary Duchnowski and Sławomir Kupczak, he has founded the electroacoustic group Phonos ek Mechanes, which participates in festivals of improvised, contemporary and electroacoustic music, as well as concerts in Poland and abroad.
+For more than a decade, Paweł Hendrich has been programming and composing in the Max/MSP environment.
+With Cezary Duchnowski and Sławomir Kupczak he performs live electroacoustic music in the trio Phonos ek Mechanes, which has appeared in festivals of improvised, contemporary, and electroacoustic music as well as concerts in Poland and abroad.

-In 2010, DUX Records released Paweł Hendrich's monographic CD Chamber Works, followed by Metaforma in 2017.
-In 2012, Bôłt Records released Phonos ek Mechanes' first CD called C+.
+In 2010 DUX released Paweł Hendrich’s monographic album Chamber Works, and in 2017 –Metaforma.
+In 2012 Bôłt Records brought out Phonos ek Mechanes’ first CD entitled C+-.
+Hendrich’s works have also appeared on a dozen other CDs.